oren/oren.github.io/adoption-programs/adoption-program-1/tutorial-1/README.md

 ```

 ## Step 2.
 Create a Crystal program
-Create new file: coach.wy with the following content:
+Create new file: coach.cr with the following content:
 ```
 甲=3
 甲.times do |_rand1|